Kiyoshi364/websemantica/docs/main.typ

 and object (node).
 As their names suggest,
 each triple
-describes a truth:
+asserts a truth:
 the predicate holds for
 the subject and the object.

 In @prog:familytree-ttl,
 we show a RDF database
 (serialized in turtle#footnote(links.turtle);)
-which describes
+which asserts
 the same information
 in @prog:familytree-pl.
 We translate prolog binary predicates,